Asset valuation definition

 Methods of Asset Valuation

 There are several methods that are commonly used to derive an asset valuation.
 A prudent appraiser may use several of these methods in concert, to develop a range of possible valuations for an asset.
-The main approaches are as follows:
+The main approaches are noted below.

 The Subjectivity of Asset Valuations